A new inequality about matrix products and a Berger-Wang formula: Introduction

+Note that inequality \eqref{eqdesigualdad} is homogeneous in each variable $A_{i}$.
+We will later show that the upper bound $N(d)\leq \prod^{d}_{i=1}{\binom{d}{i}}$ is not sharp, because $N(3)\leq 5$ (see Proposition \ref{casotres}).
+In addition, when $k=\C$, the constant $C$ in \eqref{eqdesigualdad} may be chosen independent of the norm $\|.\|$ and found explicitly, provided that $\|.\|$ is an operator norm (see Proposition \ref{independ} and Remark \ref{effective}).

-The aproach of using inequalities to prove results similar to \eqref{formulabwantiguo} also has been applied by I. Morris to study matrix pressure functions \cite{morrispr} and by the author in the context of isometries in Gromov hyperbolic spaces \cite{yo}.
-The novelty of the inequality presented here is that it respects the order on which the matrices are multiplied, and it can be used in cases where only some specific kinds of products are allowed.
+The approach of using inequalities to prove results similar to \eqref{formulabwantiguo} was first used by Elsner \cite{elsner} in his proof of the Berger-Wang formula (with an inequality of a different nature from Bochi's work).
+Inequalities like \eqref{eqdesigualdad} also have been applied by I. Morris to study matrix pressure functions \cite{morrispr} and by the author in the context of isometries in Gromov hyperbolic spaces \cite{yo}.
+The novelty of the inequality presented here is that it respects the order in which the matrices are multiplied.
+While previous works considered a sum or a maximum over \textit{all} possible subproducts of length $N$ with respect to a given alphabet of matrices, in Theorem \ref{desigualdad} we consider just one product of length $N$ together with its subproducts, hence our inequality does not follow from previously known Bochi-type results.
+In addition, our error in the upper bound in terms of spectral radii is multiplicative (the constant $C$) and not additive as in the case of Elsner's work.
+These distinctions allow inequality \eqref{eqdesigualdad} to be used in cases where only some specific kinds of products are allowed (see Theorem \ref{bergerwangnuevo} below), as well to relate asymptotic quantities (like the joint spectral radius) to non-asymptotic expressions, in a uniformly controlled way (see Theorem \ref{detodos}).